 Please check for information and bio of Dr Sonam Thakchoe and links to journals he has written here

-We host the opportunity for long and short residential and non residential retreats and ongoing education and study programs from introductory level to advanced interest with visiting teachers and via FPMT Online Learning Centre utilizing home study materials in a group environment.
+We host the opportunity for long and short residential and non-residential retreats and ongoing education and study programs from introductory level to advanced interest with visiting teachers and via FPMT Online Learning Centre utilising home study materials in a group environment.

-COMING SOON ~ a pictorial journey from 1998 to 2014 celebrating ,presenting all the VISITING TEACHERS that have enriched and ornamented CTCT Program ...
+COMING SOON ~ a pictorial journey from 1999 to 2016 celebrating , presenting all the VISITING TEACHERS that have enriched and ornamented CTCT Program ...